EN CN

 Key Features of Our Custom Services

-GSH Binding Assay
+CASE STUDY: GSH Binding Assay

 The GSH binding assay allows researchers to evaluate the formation of drug-GSH adducts and to better understand the covalent binding properties of potential therapeutic agents.
 By leveraging advanced mass spectrometry techniques, this assay provides detailed insights into the covalent interactions and stability of drug candidates, guiding the optimization of lead compounds for enhanced therapeutic efficacy.
 Afatinib, a covalent inhibitor targeting EGFR.